MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdtf/simple-data-evaluation-language-overview.md

 SDEL uses attribute tokens to perform matches and retrieve data.
 All SDEL tokens can contain only alphanumeric characters and hyphen (-).

 An *attribute* refers to a piece a data that is attached to a target.
 Actual values in the attribute are stored as a **VARIANT**.
-For more information about this data type, see [**Variant Data Type**](98348284-4055-40e2-9bc0-808e95289626).
 If you place a comparison operator followed by a *test* value after the attribute, SDEL will perform a comparison match.
 You should place test values in single or double quotation marks--this notation enables you to use actual single or double quotation marks in your test value, but not both.
 If the test value consists of only alphanumeric characters and hyphens (-), you can omit the quotation marks.

 ### Comparison Operations